 Learning Dutch 1 week to learn Dutch

-Learning Dutch fast in a week?
+Learning Dutch fast in one week only?
 Indeed, if English or any other Germanic language is your mother tongue - or a second language you're already proficient in - and you want to learn Dutch fast you don't need more than a week to learn Dutch.
 A 5, 7 or 9 day immersion crash course with Richard van Egdom an experienced dedicated native Dutch language teacher suffices.
 Starting from scratch you get up to level A2 on the European Language Proficiency Scale.
 A2 is the level you need for everyday conversation with colleagues, neighbors friends or in-laws.
 This includes everyday vocabulary, all you need to know about correct Dutch syntax, standard pronunciation and grammar.
 Once you're level A2, you're able to progress on your own learning Dutch more and more through daily conversation, listening radio, watching TV or surfing the web.